Back To Search Results

 (4) satisfy other reasonable requirements imposed by the board.

-B. A physician with one-year postdoctoral training may apply for a public service license when he is under the direct supervision of a licensed physician or has immediate access to a licensed physician by electronic means when the public service physician is employed in a medically underserved area.
+B. A physician with 1-year postdoctoral training may apply for a public service license when he is under the direct supervision of a licensed physician or has immediate access to a licensed physician by electronic means when the public service physician is employed in a medically underserved area.

 D. An applicant for a public service license shall pay the required fees set forth in Section 61-6-19 NMSA 1978."